ibm-cloud-docs/vpc/at-events.md

 - The `target` field contains information about the top-level resources, e.g., VPC, subnets, and instances (virtual machine), etc. For sub-resources, such as volume-attachments, security-group rules, etc., their unique identifier can be found from the `responseData.responseURI` field.
 The mapping to the parent resources is reflected by the URI.

 - For events that are related to volume-attachments, the id of the volume that was attached can be found indirectly by getting the id of the volume-attachment from the `target.responseURI` field (which also contains the instance id), and using that to query the corresponding `GET /instance/{instance_id}/volume-attachment/{volume-attachment-id}` API.
 The volume id can be found from the response of the GET API call.

+- For events that are related to Load Balancer requests, consider the following information:

+    You can get additional data in the `requestData.requestPath` field.
+You can find details about a sub-resource such as a listener ID or rule ID.

+    When you create resources, you can get IDs from the `responseData.responseContent` field.

+    For update actions, the original value is not included.
+You can do a read action to get the value before you run an update on the resource.